TiRFHiWOT/ChatApp/README.md

 ## Usage

-1. Sign up with email and password (or login if you already have an account)
+1. Sign up with email and password, or use Google Sign-In (if configured)
 2. View the list of users (online/offline status shown)
 3. Click on a user to start a chat session
 4. Send and receive messages in real-time